Imranmoujan/Machine-Learning/Predicting Used Car Prices Using Decision Tree Regression/README.md

 ## Conclusion

 This project demonstrates the application of machine learning techniques to predict car prices based on historical data.
-The Decision Tree model was initially evaluated, resulting in an R² score of 0.559.
-After hyperparameter tuning, the model's accuracy slightly improved, achieving an R² score of 0.562.
-This improvement, though modest, indicates that fine-tuning the model's parameters can enhance its predictive capabilities.
+A Decision Tree model was developed and refined through hyperparameter tuning.
+The project highlights how proper preprocessing, feature engineering, and parameter optimization can enhance the predictive capability of regression models.